AssetHost/AssetHost/README.markdown

 and should handle calling the backend server to get the HTML code for a given asset context.

-## Rich Media Support

-Rich media assets are delivered as specially-tagged img tags, and are replaced on the client-side via an AssetHost.Client plugin.

-### Brightcove Video

-Brightcove videos can be imported as assets and used to place videos into image display contexts.
-The video is delivered as an img tag, and the AssetHost.Client library will see the tag and call the AssetHost.Client.Brightcove plugin.
-The plugin will place an overlay on top of the image with a class of BrightcoveVideoOverlay.
-When clicked, the image will be replaced by a Brightcove player object.

-Brightcove assets can be imported using the interface at /a/brightcove/

 ### Workflow

 1. Photographer / Author / Editor goes to AssetHost and uploads or imports